-The word “safety stand-down” is used in the construction industry to describe various activities in which regular work is halted, and the entire site is focused on a specific safety problem.
+The word “safety stand-down” is used in the construction industry to describe various activities in which regular work halts and the entire site focuses on a specific safety problem.
 Staff should also be able to speak with management about any fall hazards they notice.

-A Safety Stand-Down is a voluntary event in which employers will speak directly to workers about workplace safety.
-The emphasis of this Stand-Down is on “Fall Hazards” and the value of “Fall Prevention.”
+A safety stand-down is a voluntary event where employers will speak directly to workers about workplace safety.
+This stand-down emphasizes “Fall Hazards” and the value of “Fall Prevention.”

-Companies may hold a Safety Stand-Down by taking a break for a Toolbox Talk or another safety activity like inspecting safety equipment, designing rescue plans, or reviewing job-specific hazards.
-Managers are encouraged to schedule a stand-down during the week of May 3-7 that works best for their company.
-A Stand-Down can be as short as a 15-minute toolbox talk or as long as many hours of training spread out throughout the week.
+Companies may hold a safety stand-down by taking a break for a toolbox talk or another safety activity like inspecting safety equipment, designing rescue plans, or reviewing job-specific hazards.
+Managers are encouraged to schedule a stand-down during the first week of May on a day that works best for their company.
+A stand-down can be short as a 15-minute toolbox talk or many hours of training throughout the week.

-You do not need to register to participate in the Stand-Down because it is free.
-Organize a Stand-Down with your staff from May 3 to 7.
-Then notify OSHA about your Stand-Down and obtain a certificate of participation following the incident.
-Also, use the hashtag #StandDown4Safety to post your Stand-Down story on social media.
+You do not need to register to participate.
+Just organize a stand-down with your staff, notify OSHA, and you can obtain a certificate of participation following the incident.
+Also, use the hashtag #StandDown4Safety to post your stand-down story on social media.